filipfit/k8_scripts/README.md

 Effectively removes a node from the cluster.
 Runs the `kubeadm reset` command and does some further cleanup.

 ## perma_disable_swap
-Permanently disables swap by commenting out every line in the `/etc/fstab` file containung the word " swap ".
+Permanently disables swap by commenting out every line in the `/etc/fstab` file containing the word " swap ".
 Not actually used as this functionality is included in the other scripts that need it.

 ## setup_networking
 Makes changes to networking settings.
 Not used in the cluster setup.
 Left in just in case for future use.